 Commerce and DPHHS will continue collaborating to increase the public and private partnerships through the Consolidated Plan processes.
 This includes ensuring opportunities for improved program delivery that can address any potential funding or regulatory changes.
-Commerce and DPHHS continue this coordination through the collaborative work on the Analysis of Impediments to Fair Housing Choice and Coordinated Entry to the greatest extent possible.
+While Commerce does not use HOME funds to support Tenant Based Rental Assistance, due to the level of complexity and program requirements; Commerce does support rental construction activities to provide affordable housing options across the state.
+Commerce and DPHHS continue this coordination through the collaborative work on the Analysis of Impediments to Fair Housing Choice and Coordinated Entry to the greatest extent possible; including working to support training that is offered to landlords across Montana.